alcarney/blog/content/blog/click-drag-vanilla-js.md

     at all.
 Currently whenever you pick up the circle its center snaps to the cursor's position.
-There may be situations where you would prefer the keep the object's relative position to the cursor e.g. fine adjustments, the last thing you would want is for the object to jump to the cursor since the user happened to click on it off center.
+There may be situations where you would prefer the keep the object's relative position to the cursor e.g. fine adjustments, the last thing you would want is for the object to jump to the cursor just because the user happened to click on it off center.

     A way around this would be to record the original positions of both the mouse cursor and the object on a click, then on each `mousemove` event calculate the